Zola (film): Plot

-Aziah "Zola" King, a self-assured waitress and part-time stripper in Detroit, meets Stefani, an outgoing and crass fellow stripper, while serving her at work.
-Stefani invites Zola to dance with her at a club that night, and the two become friends.
-The next day, Stefani proposes that Zola join her on a road trip to Tampa, Florida, the location of a strip club where Stefani claims the two can make significant money.
-Zola joins Stefani; her mysterious roommate, X; and Stefani's dimwitted boyfriend, Derrek, on a road trip.
+A'Ziah "Zola" King, a self-assured waitress and part-time stripper in Detroit, meets Stefani, an outgoing and crass fellow stripper, while serving her at work.
+Stefani invites Zola to dance with her at a club that night, and they become friends.
+The next day, Stefani proposes that Zola join her on a road trip to Tampa, Florida, the location of a strip club where Stefani claims they can make significant money.
+Zola sets out for Tampa with Stefani, her mysterious roommate X, and Stefani's dimwitted boyfriend Derrek.

-Upon arriving in Tampa, Stefani, Zola, and X leave Derrek at a seedy motel while they visit the club where Stefani claims her friends earned over $5,000 in one night.
-The two perform at the club, but do not net nearly as much as Stefani insisted they would.
-After, Zola learns that Stefani and X have posted photos of her and Stefani in a Backpage advertisement, selling them for sex.
-Zola attempts to leave, but is threatened by X, who reveals himself to be Stefani's pimp.
+On arriving in Tampa, Stefani, Zola, and X leave Derrek at a seedy motel while they visit the club where Stefani claims her friends earned over $5,000 in one night.
+They perform but do not get nearly as much as Stefani insisted they would.
+Zola learns that Stefani and X have posted photos of her and Stefani in a Backpage advertisement, offering them for sex.
+Zola tries to leave, but X threatens her, revealing himself to be Stefani's pimp.

-X brings the women to an upscale hotel, where Stefani proceeds to have sex with a male client.
-Zola, who does not wish to participate, is incredulous when she learns that X is charging only $150 per client.
-Zola edits the Backpage advertisement, changing the rate to $500 to help Stefani earn more money; by the end of the night, Stefani has made over $8,000.
-X is initially insulted by Zola's intervention, but quickly grows impressed.
+X takes the women to an upscale hotel, where Stefani proceeds to have sex with a male client.
+Zola, who doesn't wish to participate, is incredulous when she learns X charges only $150 per client.
+Zola edits the Backpage ad, changing the rate to $500 to help Stefani earn more money.
+By the end of the night, Stefani has made over $8,000.
+X is initially insulted by Zola's intervention but quickly grows impressed.
 Meanwhile, Derrek, left to his own devices, befriends a man named Dion whom he meets at the motel.
-When X, Stefani, and Zola return to the motel, X is enraged to discover that Derrek informed Dion about their reason for visiting Tampa.
+When X, Stefani, and Zola return to the motel, X is enraged to discover that Derrek told Dion their reason for visiting Tampa.
 Worried that Dion and his associates will rob them, X forces the group to flee.